Who is Who and the PCC (Parochial Parish Council )

 • Lesley Willey - Finance team (payments) and Mission link

-• Ellie John - families and community
+• Ellie John - Families and Community and Licenced Lay Worker Student

 • Ken Naylor - Practical/physical support and general help

-• Lizzy Smith - Families and Community
+• Lizzy Smith - Families and Community Support Worker.

-St Luke's Church Office Team :
+St Luke's Church Office

-• Sara Willis - Church Administrator
+• Sara Willis - Church Administrator , Safeguarding Officer safeguarding@swaychurch.com and Electoral Roll Officer

 office@swaychurch.com or 01590 682358

-Sue Cornwell and Malcolm Clayton- Bishops Permission to Preach 2025/6
+Sue Cornwell Bishops Permission to Preach 2025/6

 St Luke’s Sway